pheelcool/website/exampleSite/content/english/team/_index.md

     weight: 4

 ---
-					Our story
+### Our Story

 ![](/images/bitmap.png)

 Our company is led by a team of passionate business entrepreneurs specialized in insurance, finance and technology.

 We are particularly proud that first-class investment funds are interested in supporting our European development.